CybercellVIIT/miniVishwaCTF/README.md

 Issues :
 Comment your name on an Issue thread if you're trying to solve it so that no one else wastes time redoing it.
 Use @username in comments whenever necessary.
+Most importantly, before picking an issue, check its comments compulsorily.